 System Development Life Cycle

-System Development Life Cycle (SDLC) refers to the structured, iterative, and multi-step process are done using a methodical way.
-This is used and serves as the foundation or framework of non-technical, and technical processes to provide a high-quality system that will satisfy or more the expectations and decision-making strategy of a particular business.
+System Development Life Cycle (SDLC) refers to the structured, iterative, and multi-step process done methodically.
+This is used and serves as the foundation or framework of non-technical and technical processes to provide a high-quality system that will satisfy more of a particular business's expectations and decision-making strategy.

-The SDLC consisted of five stages or phases traditionally, but now, the number of phases increased to seven.
-The new and additional phases of SDLC will help the analysts of a system for them to have a clear vision to achieve a particular goal.
+The SDLC traditionally consisted of five stages or phases, but now, the number of phases has increased to seven.
+The new and additional phases of SDLC will help the system analysts to achieve their vision of a particular goal.

 Every step does its own unique process and highlights their differences.
-It all have contributions in their own specific ways to clearly and properly develop and improve a system.
-The approach of the system development life cycle provides and serves as a guide for the analysts in every step that they take.
-In this way, they can know about the time on when to rework or repeat a particular step to properly improve and develop a system.
+It all contributes in specific ways to clearly and adequately develop and improve a system.
+The system development life cycle approach provides and serves as a guide for the analysts in every step they take.
+This way, they can know when to rework or repeat a particular step to improve and adequately develop a system.

 What are the seven phases of SDLC?